-Press release issued 17 January 2013
+Press release issued: 17 January 2013

 Technology experts from the University of Bristol will be sharing their knowledge and advice as part of Digital Bristol Week - the largest free programme of training, events, workshops and panels ever held in Bristol for media professionals.
+A packed schedule of events, organised by the BBC, runs from 26 January until 1 February and offers tree training, workshops and panel discussions for media professionals in the city.

 The BBC Academy, the BBC’s centre for training and development, and BBC Bristol will be working with high-profile partners to deliver a packed schedule of networking, training and knowledge exchange for the creative industries.